 We left smiling at each other and it was all good, but I hope I made her think.

 I got back into the van with the kids and told them that the camp director and I just had a bit of a disagreement and Kal said, “Mom, it probably didn’t help that you had on your ‘Legalize Raw Milk' t-shirt.”

 Oops, I didn’t even realize what I was wearing!

 When I told Sarah she gasped, “NO BUTTER IN THE WHOLE CAMP?!”
 I could tell she had a post coming on this, too.
 But mostly she was worried about her son.
 I know she couldn’t wait to get him home and filled back up with plenty of real food.

 I went back to the camp two more times, once to drop off more milk (and I could tell she wasn’t real comfortable having me there again), and the last time to pick up my milk bottles as camp was wrapping up.
-Sarah’s son didn’t finish all of the second bottle, so as I carried it out I was sure to hold it so all the parents coming in to pick up their kids could see it and wonder…and hopefully ask someone about it! 🙂
+Sarah’s son didn’t finish all of the second bottle, so as I carried it out I was sure to hold it just right so all the parents coming in to pick up their kids could see it and wonder…and hopefully ask someone about it! 🙂

 Be sure to go check out Sarah’s post, where she tells you what to think about when sending your child to summer camp.